swcarpentry/python-novice-inflammation/06-func.md

 > Write a function `string_trimming` that takes a string `s` and an integer
 > number `n` as input, and recursively removes one character from each string
 > end until obtaining the shortest possible substring whose length is at least `n`.
-> The function should return the trimmed string and its lenght.
+> The function must return the trimmed string and its lenght.
 > What if `n` is greater than or equal to the length of the input string?
 > What happens with input strings with an even/odd number of characters?
 > Call `string_trimming` with different input strings, print the output and compare.